mithildani/se22-hw1-grp14/README.md

 A no-nonsense serious and dedicated prankster / comedian of the group, with an unique knack at solving programming questions and a strong supporter of C++ programming language.

 ## What we do?
-We have created this project using python to read a csv file.
-We have successfully converted this project from LUA to python.
-Files included - README, requirements.txt, Citation, INSTALL.md
+Want to see some magic, we aren't showing any, we are here just to read a csv file.
+That's it !!
+That's all we do with our python weapon.

 ### Project Dependencies
 - numpy